 - Food and commissary

 - Prisoner safety

 To search for driving records, you will have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 Was it easy?
-Dis you do your search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal backgrounds and records, and your comments may help other people.